-5 According to the UK British Council, Creative industries refer to: Literature and publishing, Radio and television, Advertising, Film and Video, Library, archives, museums, and other cultural activities, Software, Performing arts, Support activities to performing arts, Artistic creation, Operation of Arts facilities.
+According to the UK British Council, Creative industries refer to: Literature and publishing, Radio and Television, Advertising, Film and Video, Library, Archives, Museums, and other cultural activities, Software, Performing Arts, Support activities to performing arts, Artistic creation, Operation of Arts facilities.
+Note: Restrictions refer to fluctuations between level 3 and level 4 of the National Framework for living with COVID-19 where indoor events are not allowed to occur, and outdoor events are limited to gatherings of up to 15.